jusito/docker-ftb-alpine/README.md

 * HEALTH\_PORT _read from server.properties_

 ### additional config
-* FORCE_RELOAD false, if true the container redownloads the file everytime
+* FORCE_DOWNLOAD false, if true the container redownloads the server on every restart

 ### Internal Used (don't change please)
 * MY\_USER_ID 10000